-The GFPD Board of Fire Commissioners in accordance with state statute have established (subject to change) the following requirements for the next application phase (summer of 2018):
+The GFPD Board of Fire Commissioners in accordance with state statute have established (subject to change) the following requirements for the next application phase (Summer 2020):

 If hired, probationary employees: